casbin/casbin-cpp/README.md

     #include <casbin/casbin.h>
     ```

-2. New a Casbin enforcer with a model file and a policy file:
+2. Make a new a `casbin::Enforcer` with a model file and a policy file:

     ```cpp
     casbin::Enforcer e("./path/to/model.conf", "./path/to/policy.csv");